mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

     a_pol_obj = Polaris()

-If you try to run this code the script will complain whenever it comes across a parameter is requires but has not been set yet.
+If you try to run this code the script will complain whenever it comes across a parameter it requires but has not been set.
 The following parameters must be set for all instruments:

 - *user_name*